mickymacirl/CI-P4-ICSB/TESTING.md

 Expected:

-Ensure a message says, "You must be logged in to post a comment.
-Login or Register here."
+A message says, "You must be logged in to post a comment.
+Login or Register here." at the top of the screen.

 Actual:

-The message said, "You must be logged in to post a comment.
-Login or Register here."
+The comment is successfully posted at the top of the screen.

 ## Footer